NC State Extension Publications

 Skip to Residential Recommendations

 Genista caterpillars are probably not resistant to insecticides.
 However, when the worms are fully grown, they may be somewhat resistant to pesticides because they are no longer feeding and are getting ready to spin their cocoons.
 Younger caterpillars are generally more susceptible to pesticides including insecticidal soaps, horticultural oils, Bacillus thuringiensis insecticides, and neem seed extract insecticides.
 For larger caterpillars, it might be better to use a pyrethroid insecticide such as permethrin, bifenthrin, and lambda cyhalothrin because pyrethroids are generally very toxic to caterpillars and they have long-lasting residues.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 It would be well to watch for these caterpillars next year as some of them may survive the winter away from the area being sprayed.
 The cocoons will at least partially protect the caterpillars or pupae inside.
 These insecticides are available in the garden sections of big box stores, nurseries, and other plant centers

 References